isabella232/teamlead-simulator/README.md

 `node watch` for initial compilation and to watch for changes

-`serve public` to start local server
+`node serve` to start local server

+`node generate-declarations` to update declarations for localization strings

 Game will start at http://127.0.0.1:3333/